-In the accompanying press release, Urs Peyer, Dean of Degree Programmes at INSEAD, said “Our current master programmes are designed for experienced global professionals – from MBAs and participants in our Executive Master in Finance, to senior executives in our Executive MBA and Executive Master in Change.
+In the 2019 press release announcing the launch of the programme, Urs Peyer, Dean of Degree Programmes at INSEAD, said “Our current master programmes are designed for experienced global professionals – from MBAs and participants in our Executive Master in Finance, to senior executives in our Executive MBA and Executive Master in Change.

 The MIM will make the INSEAD educational offering complete by equipping a new group of post-graduate, pre-experience learners with the most relevant knowledge and skills to succeed in today’s complex world and move it in new and exciting directions”.

-We caught up with MIM Programme Director Thibault Séguret, INSEAD MBA’12J, to learn more about this new programme.
+We caught up with MIM Programme Director Thibault Séguret, himself an INSEAD MBA graduate from the class of 2012'J, to learn more about this programme.

 What was the school’s motivation for launching the MIM?